PepperTux/peppertux-godot/README.md

 * Build the game like you would with any other Godot game.

 ## Credits
-TODO: Create file that lists everything made for PepperTux and who made it
+Check the AUTHORS file for more information.

-### PepperTux (Not a team, just people who made things for PepperTux)
+### PepperTux
 * Vaesea - Coding, Levels, Music
 * Convival - Only stuff for old PepperTux
 * AnatolyStev - Music